 She wants to know how he got it.

 See, when she decided to escape from New York, she was hoping for some peace and quiet until they had to move again.
-She wasn't expecting some tall, beautiful, broken stranger whose mind was silent to her and smelled better than ambrosia and heaven combined.
+She wasn't expecting some tall, beautiful, broken stranger whose mind was silent to her and smelled better than ambrosia and seduction combined.

 With one last look of longing, she disappears into the darkness towards home.

 A/N: Well.
 Not strange at all.
-This is of course going to be a short multi-chap, but I really wanted to get it out of my head, so yea.
+This is, of course, going to be a short multi-chap, but I really wanted to get it out of my head, so yea.
 I'm going to have fun with this though.
 Blue button?
 Click it.